Violent protests in Paris suburbs reflect tensions under lockdown

 “What the confinement has done is reveal huge inequalities that existed before,” said Goundo Diawara, a middle school counselor in Garges-lès-Gonesse, another northern suburb of Paris.

-She said she and her colleagues have been regularly in touch with families by phone since the school closed, and she’s heard from parents who feel guilty about having to continue to work and not be available to supervise their children’s lessons, or about not being able to provide the tools their children need for remote learning, such as computers and Internet access.
+She said she and her colleagues have been regularly in touch with families by phone since the school closed, and she has heard from parents who feel guilty about having to continue to work and not being available to supervise their children’s lessons, or about not being able to provide the tools their children need for remote learning, such as computers and Internet access.

 These students, Diawara said, are “the least able to follow their courses, and they are the ones who need them the most.”

-Macron’s government has taken these critiques to heart, promising to reopen schools first when France begins a slow emergence from its lockdown.
+Macron’s government has promised to reopen schools first when France begins a slow emergence from its lockdown.

 “Many children are missing out of school,” Macron said, “and there is an inequality in that there are those who don’t have Internet access and who can’t be helped by their parents.”